-Vegan and keto 4-ingredient coconut flour bread, loaded with nuts and seeds!
-It is also oil-free, grain-free, gluten-free, and sugar-free.
+Vegan oil-free coconut flour bread, loaded with nuts and seeds!
+Made with 4 ingredients, it is also grain-free, gluten-free, and sugar-free.

 You asked, so I answered: might it be possible to make my 4-ingredient Power Bread (easily one of my favorite recipes, and featuring oats, nuts and/or seeds, and flaxseed meal) be made into a keto bread or Paleo bread?